-The current annual level of incidental U. S. commercial fishery-related mortality (24.6) exceeds 10% of the PBR (24) and, therefore, cannot be considered insignificant and approaching a zero mortality and serious injury rate.
-Based on available data, the estimated annual level of total human-caused mortality and serious injury (24.6 + 191 = 215.6) is below the PBR level (234) for this stock.
+The current annual level of incidental U. S. commercial fishery-related mortality (26.2) exceeds 10% of the PBR (24) and, therefore, cannot be considered insignificant and approaching a zero mortality and serious injury rate.
+Based on available data, the estimated annual level of total human-caused mortality and serious injury (26.2 + 135 + 0.6 = 161.8) is below the PBR level (234) for this stock.
 The western U. S. stock of Steller sea lion is currently listed as "endangered" under the ESA, and therefore designated as "depleted" under the MMPA.
 As a result, the stock is classified as a strategic stock.
-However, given that the population is declining for unknown reasons that are not explained by the level of direct human-caused mortality, there is no guarantee that limiting those mortalities to the level of the PBR will reverse the decline, if in fact the population is still declining.
+However, given that the population has declined for unknown reasons that are not explained by the level of direct human-caused mortality, there is no guarantee that limiting those mortalities to the level of the PBR will reverse the decline, if in fact the population is still declining.

 A number of management actions were implemented between 1990 and 1998 to promote the recovery of the western U. S. stock of Steller sea lions, including 3 nautical mile (nmi) no-entry zones around rookeries, prohibition of groundfish trawling within 10-20 nmi of certain rookeries, and spatial and temporal allocation of Gulf of Alaska pollock and Aleutian Island Atka mackerel total allowable catch.
-Recent modifications finalized in 2002 involve a complex set of regulations that changed the temporal and spatial distribution of the pollock, Pacific cod and Atka mackerel fisheries throughout the range of the western stock in U.S waters.
+Recent modifications finalized in 2002 involve a complex set of regulations that changed the temporal and spatial distribution of the pollock, Pacific cod and Atka mackerel fisheries throughout the range of the western stock in U.S waters, but also removed the blanket prohibition of fishing with trawl gear within 10 (or 20) nmi of rookeries in the western stock in U.S. waters.
 These measures were reviewed by NMFS (2003).